-November 1957 - April 1958: The AC2/30 is advertised in "Melody Maker" and "Accordion Times".
+Autumn 1957 - April 1958: The AC2/30 is reviewed in September 1957 and from November advertised in "Melody Maker" and "Accordion Times".
 At least four different AC2/30s are illustrated in Jennings promotional material.
 See this page.

 December 1957: The new AC1/15 is first advertised (in "Accordion Times") - also on the page linked above.

 June 1959 - May 1960 (possibly beyond): The AC/30 is advertised.
 See the second half of this page.